SPAWNing Structural Priming Predictions from a Cognitively Motivated Parser: Model description

-We model this decision in SPAWN in the same way that we model other uncertainty: pick the option $N_{iks}$ with the highest activation, where $i$ corresponds to the current word and $k \in \{x_1, x_2 \dots x_p, \textit{not-null}\}$, where $x_1, ..., x_p$ correspond to the different types of null elements that can come after the current parse state.
-The activation for $N_{iks}$ is given by Equation~\ref{eqn:null-act}: $L_{ik}$ is computed the same as lexical activation for syntactic categories (Equation~\ref{eqn:lexical-act}), and $I_{iks}$ the same as inhibition (Equation~\ref{eqn:inhibition}).
-As in Equation~\ref{eqn:activation}, $\epsilon$ is noise sampled from a normal distribution.
-We do not include base-level activation for the null categories in this computation, because the base-level activation for the \textit{not-null} category would be extremely high --- most sentences in the corpus do not have null elements ---and would therefore dominate the overall activation, resulting in the null categories never being retrieved.
+We model this decision in SPAWN in the same way that we model other uncertainty: pick the option $N_{iks}$ with the highest activation, where $i$ is the current word, and $k \in \{x_1, x_2 \dots x_p, \textit{not-null}\}$, where $x_1, ..., x_p$ are the types of null elements that can come after the current parse state.
+The activation for $N_{iks}$ is given by Equation~\ref{eqn:null-act}: $L_{ik}$ and $I_{iks}$ are the same as in Equations~\ref{eqn:lexical-act} and~\ref{eqn:inhibition}.
+As in Equation~\ref{eqn:activation}, $\epsilon$ is noise sampled from $\textit{Normal}(0, \sigma)$.
+We do not include base-level activation for the null categories in this computation, because the base-level activation for the \textit{not-null} category would be extremely high (most sentences in the corpus do not have null elements) and would result in the null categories never being retrieved.
+We also assume that only certain parse states can be followed by null elements (\S~\ref{appendix:null-rules}): if the parser tried to insert null elements after every word, it would result in an exponential increase in the search space.